s4012930/accessible-extension/README.md

   Make sure you selected the correct [dist](http://_vscodecontentref_/1) folder and that your manifest is valid.
 - **Feature not working on a site?**
   Some sites restrict content scripts.
 Try refreshing the page or checking permissions.
+- **"git" or "npm" not recognized?**
+  Ensure you have [Git](https://git-scm.com/downloads/win) and [Node.js](https://nodejs.org/en/download) installed.
+  If you just installed them, close and reopen your terminal or Command Prompt before running commands again.
+- **Permission errors or "EACCES"/"EPERM" errors during install?**
+  Try running your terminal or Command Prompt as an administrator:
+  - Right-click the Command Prompt or terminal icon and select **"Run as administrator"**.
+  - Then try running the commands again.

 ---